livepeer/LIPs/assets/lip-89/treasury_technical_spec.md

 The known divergences from the `ERC5805` and `IERC5805Upgradeable` expectations are:

 - It does not implement the mutation functions `delegate` and `delegateBySig`.
 Instead it reverts as detailed above.
-- There is no implementation for the `nonces` function asdon't support the `delegateBySig` either.
+- There is no implementation for the `nonces` function as it doesn't support the `delegateBySig` either.
 - It implements an additional `delegatedAt` abstraction since the custom vote counting module will need that in order to allow delegators to override their transcoders votes.
 - It does not adhere to the invariant that `getPastTotalSupply` matches the sum of all the account's `getPastVotes` in a round (similarly for `totalSupply` and `getVotes`).
 Instead, it maintains the same behaviors as the existing governance polling system described in LIP-16:
   - It derives the `totalSupply` from the `BONDING_MANAGER.currentRoundTotalActiveStake` – which only considers the active stake, bonded to the top 100 transcoders – while individual account votes come from the bonding checkpoints and provide voting power to all delegated stake – even if not to the top 100.